Last Updated on

 - A smoothie with a changing flavor every week or a seasonal fruit basket, both of which cost $4.95 each.

 - 5-minute lunch option that requires no cooking for $7.99

 - A great selection of kitchenware like pans, pots, knives and more

 Plated on the other hand, offers a selection of two changing desserts every week, at a cost of $8 each.
 A nice yummy option.

 Both are great options when it comes to improving your evening dining experiences!
 Each company appeals to quite a different audience.
 Home Chef, is for people who look for classic familiar dishes with a little edge, yet are easy to cook and not too complicated.
-Plated appeals to people who love both food and cooking and would like to experience some new challenges in their kitchen.
+Plated appeals to people who love cooking and would like to experience new challenges in their kitchen.